 Next, lay the clay mold you made onto a pan and bake it as specified on the package.

-Once it has been baked, and cooled, take another piece of clay and and firmly press it into the mold you have just created.
+Once it has been baked, and cooled, take another piece of clay and firmly press it into the mold you have just created.

 (also, dust it with a bit more corn starch or powder so your clay will remove easily)

 Very carefully remove it from the mold.
-If you mess it up, or didn’t get it all correctly, just smoosh it up and start again.
+If you mess it up or didn’t get it all correctly, just smoosh it up and start again.

 If you are happy with it, now is the time to fix any small imperfections.